tweedegolf/pinterest-slider/react-state.md

 React has increasingly become a popular choice for building complex interactive front-ends.
 One of the great benefits of React is that we can create reusable components.
 A component is reusable if it is not hard-wired to the application or to the application state.

 Such components are often referred to as dumb components; these components can be rendered without needing any internal logic.
-They might need some properties that can be passed in from parent components.
+They might need some properties and these can be passed in from parent components.

-This parent component can be another dumb component or a smart component.
+Parent components can be other dumb components or smart components.
 A smart component has logic that makes decisions which components to render, what data to fetch and might hold (a part of) the application state or listens for state changes.

 Apart from dumb opposed to smart you may find other naming pairs such as presentational and container, skinny and fat, stateful and pure, screens and components and so on.
 I will use component (dumb) and container (smart).

 This article discusses a simple application that logs in to your Pinterest account and fetches all your public boards.
 After selecting a board a slideshow containing all images in that board will start.
-Before you start the slideshow you are able to set the interval between two successive images.
+Before you start the slideshow you can set the interval between two successive images.

 I have created 3 versions of this application all using a different technology for managing the application state: